codalab/codabench/README.md

 ### Production

 * In addition to port 443, open at least port tcp/9000.
+* It seems it is not necessary to set the public bucket to read and write, as it is described in the deployment instructions.
 * The following service is used but it might not be necessary (anymore).

   ```